i3drobotics/phase-csharp/README.md

-# PhaseSharp
+# Phase CSharp
-PhaseSharp is a C# wrapper library over the Phase C++ library to enable running Phase in C#.
+Phase CSharp is a C# wrapper library over the Phase C++ library to enable running Phase in C#.

 **NOTE: This package is still in development with missing functionality.
 Updates coming soon.**
 ## Install
-Download PhaseSharp library from [latest release](https://github.com/i3drobotics/phase-sharp/releases)
+Download Phase CSharp library from [latest release](https://github.com/i3drobotics/phase-csharp/releases)
-This includes the binararies for running and using PhaseSharp.
+This includes the binararies for running and using Phase CSharp.

 ## Dependencies
 ### Phase